 Our full service home heating oil customer base is comprised of 95% residential customers and 5% commercial customers.
-Our residential customer receives on average 150 gallons per delivery and our commercial accounts receive on average 310 gallons per delivery.
+Our residential customer receives on average 160 gallons per delivery and our commercial accounts receive on average 320 gallons per delivery.
 Typically, we make four to six deliveries per customer per year.
 Currently, 96% of our full service residential and commercial home heating oil customers have their deliveries scheduled automatically and 4% of our home heating oil customer base call from time to time to schedule a delivery.
 Automatic deliveries are scheduled based on each customer's historical consumption pattern and prevailing weather conditions.
 Our practice is to bill customers promptly after delivery.
-We also offer a balanced payment plan in which a customer's estimated annual oil purchases and service contract fees are paid for in a series of equal monthly payments.
-Approximately 38% of our residential home heating oil customers have selected this billing option.
+We also offer a balanced payment plan in which a customer's estimated annual billings are paid for in a series of equal monthly payments.
+Approximately 37% of our residential home heating oil customers have selected this billing option.